 For couples that will truly last the test of time, Lucas has created a series of vintage halo ring designs.
-Lucas can cast his vintage halo ring designs in sterling silver, rose gold, yellow gold, white gold or platinum.
+Lucas can cast his vintage halo ring designs in sterling silver, rose gold, yellow gold, white gold, palladium or platinum.
 Please browse his portfolio or send him your vintage halo ring idea for an estimate.

 These custom vintage halo ring designs are truly a testament to Lucas’ craftsmanship, creative eye and working knowledge of jewelry design.
 Because each ring is individually made, no two are ever alike.
 You can rest assured that your rings are as uniquely made as you are.
 And with Lucas’ personal contacts with diamond and precious gem sources from around the world, he’s able to ensure that the materials used to create your one-of-a-kind pieces are of the highest quality.
 Why settle for mass produced engagement and wedding rings at commercial chain stores when Lucas at Valeria Fine Jewelry can craft you a piece with personality?
 Take comfort in knowing that his main goal is to exceed your expectations.